la-haute-societe/craft-elasticsearch/README.md

 The [src/config.php](./src/config.php), file is a configuration template to be copied to _config/elasticsearch.php_.

+> 💡 If you currently don't have an Elasticsearch server handy, here's how you can [set one up](./elasticsearch-quickstart.md).

 ### In both the configuration file and the CP